openHPI/codeoceanR/README.md

 You can only have one 'main' file, the rest must be 'executable file (similar to main file)'.
 The structure of task and test scripts can also be seen at <https://github.com/openHPI/codeoceanR/tree/main/inst/extdata>
 A collection of exercises can be requested through [Berry](mailto:berry-b@gmx.de) or [Sebastian](mailto:sebastian.serth@hpi.de).
-There's an overview of all R quizzes at <https://codeocean.openhpi.de/exercises?&q[execution_environment_id_eq]=28>
+There's an overview of all R exercises at <https://codeocean.openhpi.de/exercises?&q[execution_environment_id_eq]=28>

 The Makefile run: could have `Rscript ${FILENAME}` as well, but then the run output does not contain the calls, making error sources harder to find.

 Hide your exercices if wanted (e.g. during development) by unchecking the 'Public' box.
-The admins would like you to use a prefix in the quiz name, e.g. Fprog20 for my course.
+The admins would like you to use a prefix in the exercise name, e.g. Fprog20 for my course.

 If you have data files to be read, make sure to check the box for Read-only.
 Otherwise users might change the file and your test script might fail,